 The physical side effects of radiation treatment are directly related to the area of the body being treated.
 Any area in the treatment field has a risk of being damaged, causing side effects.
 As radiation techniques have improved over the years, the risk of late effects has decreased.

 - Scarring and strictures: Damage to the tissue of the bowel can lead to scar tissue.
-This scar tissue can lead to bowel obstruction.
-A bowel obstruction is when normal movement of the bowel is blocked.
-Call your provider if you are having any abdominal pain, constipation, vomiting, weight loss or bloating.
+This scar tissue can cause a bowel obstruction.
+A bowel obstruction is when the normal movement of stool through the bowel is blocked.
+Call your provider if you are having any abdominal pain, constipation, vomiting, weight loss, or bloating.
 If you have severe abdominal pain along with vomiting and constipation you should be seen by a provider right away, either in the office or the emergency department.
 You may need to be admitted to the hospital for treatment.

 Damage to the Kidney